AS / A Level Film Studies

-Film Studies annually attend the Aesthetica short film festival in York where students attend screenings from amateur and professional filmmakers and attend masterclasses from professionals from all disciplines within the film industry.
+Annual attendance at the Aesthetica short film festival in York where students attend screenings from amateur and professional filmmakers and attend masterclasses from professionals from all disciplines within the film industry.

 Useful Subject Combinations

 Film studies offers a unique crossover of analysis, creativity, research and technical skills development.
 As a result it combines well with English literature and English language, sharing their emphasis on textual analysis, the written communication of ideas, appreciation of storytelling methods and creative writing.
 Media studies combines well as it shares Film’s interest in exploring how representations of aspects of our lives are constructed and our interest in producing creative, practical moving image coursework.
-Film’s fascination with how images are made and make meanings aligns it with Art and Photography, while the exploration of the way Film shapes attitudes, values and responses brings it close to Psychology, Politics, History and Sociology.
+Film’s fascination with how images are made and make meanings aligns it with art and photography, while the exploration of the way film shapes attitudes, values and responses brings it close to psychology, politics, history and sociology.
 It is an extremely versatile subject.

-Studying Film enhances skills in analysis, communication, and practical production, resulting in a range of transferable skills valued by universities and employers alike.
+Studying film enhances skills in analysis, communication, and practical production, resulting in a range of transferable skills valued by universities and employers alike.
 It is a highly respected academic subject that provides a very strong foundation for degree level study in general and employers also appreciate the breadth of analytical, research, communication, organisational, technical and creative skills the subject gives you.
 The subject can lead you towards academic study of film, cultural studies, journalism, screenwriting, film production, the television industry, advertising, photography, games design, web content production, teaching and many other progression routes.

-- are interested in the way that cinematic techniques are used to express a range of themes; would like to look at the practical side of film-making;
+- are interested in the way that cinematic techniques are used to express a range of themes; would like to look at the practical side of filmmaking;

-- keen to carry out independent investigative research rather than just listening and reading, and feel confident about expressing your views in writing.
+- are keen to carry out independent investigative research rather than just listening and reading, and feel confident about expressing your views in writing.